maybites/TextureSharing/README.md

 The render settings are currently taken from the main 3d View settings.

-## Issues

-* Some Nvdia GFX-cards have a rendering problem in EEVEE when the render method is set to 'LookDev' and 'Rendered'.
-There is a [bug report](https://developer.blender.org/T61768) open where you can add your hardware specs if you encounter this issue.

 ## Syphon

 No, this addon is unable to stream [syphon](http://syphon.v002.info/) on OSX.
 But I had a chat with the syphon developers and it is feasible to make it happen, too.
 The only thing that is needed is an Objective-C -> Python wrapper, which is doable.
 But unfortunately this is beyond my development abilities.
 If you think you have the necessary skills, please contact me.
 I would like to see Syphon for Blender happening, too.